 Vitamin K2 is particularly important for the distribution of calcium to our bone tissue.
 Our bone tissue is broken down and built up all the time.
 Whether it is the breakdown or build up of bone tissue dominating the bones depends on our age, activity level, and diet affect the process.
 This becomes increasingly important when we grow older, because after the age of 30-35 years, we start to lose bone mass.
 We can slow down the process by making the right lifestyle choices.
 It is especially vitamin K2 that takes part in the transport of calcium into the bone tissue.
 The bone-forming cells are called osteoblasts.
 They produce a protein called osteocalcin activated by vitamin K, thus helping to take calcium from the blood and blood vessels and bind it into the bone tissue, thereby supporting the normal bone function.

 Vitamin K and coagulation

 Vitamin K is also a necessary factor in the complicated coagulation process.
 Vitamin K is necessary for the formation of prothrombin and various coagulation factors called coagulation factor VII, coagulation factor IX, and coagulation factor X.

 Good sources of vitamin K2 from the diet

 Vitamin K1 is found in plants and especially in avocado, broccoli, cabbage, spinach and green beans.

 In the diet, vitamin K2 is predominantly found in animal food, that is, in meat, liver, eggs, dairy products, but also in fermented soy products, cheese and sauerkraut.

 In animal food, the content of vitamin K2 is predominantly MK-4, whereas bacteria predominantly produce the MK-7 form.

 Vitamin K and intestinal bacteria

 Fruits and vegetables that nourish the bowel's benign bacteria predominantly contains vitamin K1 versus vitamin K2.
 However, these intestinal bacteria produce a little vitamin K2, although the amount is insufficient to cover the body's needs.
 A fiber-rich diet benefits the body's benign bacteria.

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of vitamin K and has acknowledged the following statements:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind vitamin K and has acknowledged the following claims: